 So, how do we increase physical activity in a learning environment without taking time away from the learning itself?
 By combining fitness and learning.

-Below, exercise your eyes with our Enrichment Camps which get students up and outdoors, the perfect combination of Active Learning.
+Below, exercise your eyes with our Enrichment Programs which get students up and outdoors, the perfect combination of Active Learning.

 With near-perfect pitches, swings, kicks, strokes and sprints, an athlete’s skills come down to countless hours of practice and a whole lot of science.
 Designed to excite students by bringing STEM into their favorite activities, this camp thrives on action-packed learning experiences.
 Each day, learners investigate the mechanics of a different movement, connecting STEM concepts, like force, motion and the influence of gravity, to the movement of their own bodies.
 What does friction have to do with soccer?
 Why would a football player need to know about unbalanced forces?
 How would an Olympian hold up against a kangaroo in the long jump?
 Answer these questions and so much more in Sports Science Camp!